Will a new French-Italian pact reshape Europe post-Merkel?

 "I think Germany is quite happy that this is happening because they've always insisted that the Franco-German relationship is really important, but the EU is not just about the French-German relationship," Ciulla told Euronews.

+"Ms Merkel is still in office today," Macron said on Friday, insisting France was "not looking for "alternative routes" to the French-German relationship after her departure.

+European Commissioner for the Economy Paolo Gentiloni hailed on Twitter a treaty that "strengthens the entire European Union in a phase of historic transition."

-The move could also "be seen positively in smaller states, showing that France is not all about just Germany, and that France acknowledges the importance and the opinion of other states," she went on.
+The move could also "be seen positively in smaller states, showing that France is not all about just Germany and that France acknowledges the importance and the opinion of other states," Ciulla said.

 "But once again, it's always about communication.
 You know, France has not always been very good at communicating its initiatives and explaining what is doing.
 So maybe this new treaty should also be accompanied by a large initiative of communication with other states, saying: 'This is us reaching out, asking for collaboration and being open to coalition-building.'"